Use Split's dependency matcher when you want one split to depend on the evaluation of another split.

 Let's say we have two Splits with the second depending on the evaluation of the first.
 In this example, we would like 20% of customers who receive the

 advanced_news_feed split while the other 80% should evaluate to

 Split's dependency matcher is located in the condition string to meet your most granular targeting needs.

-As you begin to use the dependency matcher, a few things become clear:
+As you begin to utilize the dependency matcher you will notice a few things:

-- Environments and traffic types: The dependency matcher does not allow you to depend on another environment's condition or target across traffic types.
+- Environments & traffic types: the dependency matcher does not allow you to depend on another environment's condition or target across traffic types.

 - Deleting: You cannot remove a split from an environment or delete a split if additional splits depend on that split for their evaluation.

-- Do parent splits know which child splits are using it in their evaluation?
-Yes, if a split is being used as a dependent, Split's web console informs you in the editor.
-You cannot delete the split, or delete or rename treatments.
+(3) Do parent splits know which child splits are using it in their evaluation?
+Yes, if a split is being used as a dependent, Split's web console will inform you in the editor.
+You will not be able to delete the split, delete or rename treatments.